 - Effective communication and interpersonal skills

 - Ability to travel to patient homes and nursing facilities in the community

 - A valid driver’s license and auto liability insurance

-Has a Master of Social Work (MSW) degree from a school of social work accredited by the Council on Social Work Education (preferred)
+- Master of Social Work (MSW) degree from a school of social work accredited by the Council on Social Work Education (preferred).

-Has a Bachelor’s Degree in social work from an institution accredited by the Council on Social Work Education; or a baccalaureate degree in psychology, sociology, or other field related to social work; and has 1 year of social work experience in a healthcare setting and is supervised by an MSW
+- Bachelor’s Degree in social work from an institution accredited by the Council on Social Work Education or a baccalaureate degree in psychology, sociology, or another field related to social work, and one year of social work experience in a healthcare setting supervised by an MSW.

-Has a Bachelor’s Degree from a school of social work accredited by the Council on Social Work Education, is employed by Compassus before December 2, 2008, and is not required to be supervised by an MSW
+- Bachelor’s Degree from a school of social work accredited by the Council on Social Work Education, employed by Compassus before December 2, 2008, and not required to be supervised by an MSW.